hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/gcp.md

 ### Failure Scenarios

 GCP provides guidance on [designing robust systems](https://cloud.google.com/compute/docs/tutorials/robustsystems).
-Working in accordance with those recommendations the Terraform Enterprise Reference Architecture is designed to handle different failure scenarios with different probabilities.
-As the architecture evolves it may provide a higher level of service continuity.
+Working in accordance with those recommendations the *Terraform Enterprise* Reference Architecture is designed to handle different failure scenarios with different probabilities.
+As the architecture evolves it will provide a higher level of service continuity.

 #### Single Compute Engine Instance Failure